viresh-ratnakar/exolve/README.md

 colour.
 It is generally convenient to eliminate the grid line in such grids, using `exolve-option: override-number-GRIDLINE:0`.

+To specify which directions a shaped cell is connected in (and contrariwise, to block all the other directions), you should use the [`exolve-cell-decorator`](#exolve-cell-decorator) feature.
+For a detailed example, see the crossword with hexagonal cells, in [`test-shaped-cells.html`](test-shaped-cells.html) (it also shows a couple of other shaped-cell examples).

 Please do not include an `id` or `fill` attributes in any shaped-cell element.

 Inside the `exolve-grid` section, as seen above, a cell can be marked as